 Some people fight back with an indignant “how dare you, who do you think you are??” attitude, and appear in the comments with some awful words.
 Ignore them, and block them if necessary.
 There is a deeply ingrained stigma toward having any positivity about yourself.
 Moving against this stigma makes people uncomfortable, and they try to police your “rebellion” with accusations of narcissism and being superficial.

 Claims of selfies being a “cry for attention” get tossed around too.
 First off, so what if they are?
 It’s perfectly ok to want attention!
 What these accusations really boil down to though, is that many are threatened by girls/women/femmes using selfies as an expression of independence.
 If we are proud of ourselves, if we are already confident and drawing our confidence from inside, we can’t be controlled as easily.
 Creating our own positive image of ourselves, rather than depending on the media and other outside opinions for our validation, puts us in a wonderful position of power.
-That confidence the naysayers deride is healthy!
+That confidence the naysayers criticize is healthy!

 This applies only if you are not basing your self-worth and confidence solely on the internet’s opinion of your selfies.
-That is not healthy.
+That’s not healthy.
 If you are struggling with this, here is a self care/self love exercise to try.
 Put on a favorite outfit, try a new hairstyle, or do something else that makes you feel confident.
 Now take a picture, and write down 5 compliments about your appearance.
 If you struggle with this, pretend it’s a picture of a stranger, and try again.
 Hopefully you wouldn’t insult a stranger, so treat yourself just as well and find some kind things to say about your picture.